 There is no doubt about it: Portugal is an awesome destination for those who love beaches.
 The country has many beautiful stretches of sand, a plethora of interesting rocky cliffs, and a host of spectacular views and places to watch the sunset.
 While many head away from Faro to the resort towns scattered along the Algarve coast, there is really no need to if it’s simply a beautiful beach you are looking for.

 If you are staying in Faro or find yourself at the airport with time to kill, you can still enjoy some of Portugal’s great beaches nearby.
-South of the airport is the Ria Formosa Natural Park, which is surrounded by three sandbar islands, home to Faro’s best beaches.
+South of the airport is the Ria Formosa Nature Park, which is surrounded by three sandbar islands, home to Faro’s best beaches.

-Ria Formosa Natural Park
+Ria Formosa Nature Park

-Praia de Faro (Faro beach)
+Praia de Faro (Faro Beach)

 Head to the eastern edge of Praia de Faro beach if you prefer a spot that is less crowded.

-Ilha Deserta beach (also known as Ilha da Barreta beach)
+Ilha Deserta Beach (also known as Ilha da Barreta Beach)

-Ilha da Culatra beach
+Ilha da Culatra Beach